 Published:

-Swiss associations can increase their revenue with their own online shop, digital payment methods such as TWINT and QR-Pay as well as automated membership fees and drastically reduce the administrative effort for the board.
-The key lies in the combination of easy-to-use association software, a broad payment mix, and a legally clean setup – because association shops in Switzerland are subject to the same obligations as any other online shop.
+Swiss associations can increase their revenue and drastically reduce administrative effort for the board with their own online shop, digital payment methods like TWINT and QR-Invoice as well as automated membership fees.
+The key lies in the combination of simple club software, a broad payment mix and a legally sound setup – because in Switzerland, the same obligations apply to association shops as to any other online shop.

-This guide shows you which e-commerce models exist for associations, which payment methods have established themselves in Switzerland, what you need to watch for regarding data protection and compliance – and how you achieve maximum impact with minimal effort.
+This guide shows you which e-commerce models exist for associations, which payment methods have established themselves in Switzerland, what you need to look out for regarding data protection and compliance – and how you can achieve maximum impact with minimal effort.

-Switzerland counts over 100’000 associations – from sports clubs to cultural associations to environmental protection organisations.
-In Germany there are around 600’000, in Austria 125’000.
-Almost all face the same challenges: declining willingness to pay cash, rising expectations for digital services, and chronic lack of time in voluntary work.
+Switzerland has over 100,000 associations – from sports clubs and cultural associations to environmental organisations.
+There are around 600,000 in Germany and 125,000 in Austria.
+Almost all of them face the same challenges: a declining willingness to pay with cash, rising expectations for digital services and a chronic lack of time for voluntary work.

-The pandemic also triggered the digitalisation push in association life.
-According to TWINT and RaiseNow, over 16’000 Swiss associations already trust their joint payment solution for cashless collection.
-PostFinance, Raiffeisen and the Swiss major banks actively promote the digitalisation of associations – with their own association packages, TWINT integrations and recommendations for association software such as ClubDesk or Fairgate.
+The pandemic also triggered a digital transformation push in the association sector.
+According to TWINT and RaiseNow, over 16,000 Swiss associations already rely on their joint payment solution for cashless payments.
+PostFinance, Raiffeisen and major Swiss banks actively promote the digitisation of associations – with their own association packages, TWINT integrations and recommendations for association software such as ClubDesk or Fairgate.

-At the same time, more and more specialised association shop providers (Fan12, MyTeamShop, Vereinslinie, ClubSolution) are emerging, providing associations with free, branded online shops – complete with production, shipping and a revenue share of up to 25 %.
-The association only supplies the logo and colours.
+At the same time, more and more specialised association shop providers (Fan12, MyTeamShop, Vereinslinie, ClubSolution) are emerging, providing associations with free, branded online shops – complete with production, shipping and a revenue share of up to 25%.
+The association only contributes the logo and colours.

 2. The five e-commerce channels for associations